 How long will the classes take?

-By far the first questions I’m asked when it comes to court ordered parenting classes is regarding time.
+By far the first questions I’m asked when it comes to court-ordered parenting classes are regarding time.
 How long does the class take?
 How many hours is each session.
 How many weeks does the class run?
 When does the first session start?
-How soon will I receive my certificate.
+How soon will I receive my certificate?
 Can I complete this class before my next court date?
 It’s not that parents don’t care about anything but getting the class over with, it’s simply a matter of practicality.
 How in the world am I going to fit in this class and manage all the other overwhelming requirements?
 The answer varies greatly, depending on why you’re taking these parenting courses, whether or not you must meet a court deadline and what parenting program you choose.
 The majority of acceptable programs require several weeks of classes (6 to 8 weeks) with sessions running one to two hours each.
 Obviously, quite a commitment.
-Some classes can be completed in fewer weeks, but may include several 4 hour or half day sessions.
+Some classes can be completed in fewer weeks, but may include several 4 hour or half-day sessions.
 Sometimes, requirements can be satisfied with a single 2-hour workshop.

 What are my choices?

-Well, in general you can choose from online courses, ongoing group workshops and one-on-one classes.
+Well, in general you can choose from online courses, ongoing group workshops, and one-on-one classes.
 The guidelines aren’t always clear as to what classes the court system will accept, so be sure to clarify approval of the class with the judge, arbitrator, attorney or mediator.
 You will also need to know if the class provides a completion certificate and/or update letters.
 A reputable program will require that you attend every class on time and that you are an active participant before releasing any certificate.